 Here at CauseVox, we found that upping your content marketing game can increase your donations by 20%!
 For more information on how to best leverage and market your content, check this out.

 Your brand and personality matters online.

-The Online Giving Study found that the branding and personality of your fundraising page makes a double-digit difference in the amount of donations you get.
+The Online Giving Study found that incorporating your personal brand makes a double-digit difference in the amount of donations you get.

 Donors not only give 15% more to branded fundraising pages, but they give 38% more over time!

 To start off, we recommend personalizing the colors, logo, call to action, and URL of your fundraising website to fit with your organization’s identity.

 With online platforms (like CauseVox), you can customize on the fly with our easy-to-use tools.
 Check out how Neverthirst used CauseVox to make their Workout for Water campaign their own:

 Tip: If you want to share or track your campaign across social media, try incorporating a hashtag.
 Make it short, easy to remember, and encourage your followers to use it!

 5) Fundraising Metrics

 Data derived from key fundraising metrics is great for driving decisions at an organizational level but for the sake of simplicity here are two metrics you should include on any public-facing fundraising page: